Nearmap: History

+Origins and founding

-Nearmap was founded in Perth, Western Australia, by Stuart Nixon in 2008.
+Nearmap was founded in 2008 by Stuart Nixon in Perth, Western Australia.
 Nearmap's first capture of aerial imagery dates back to 2007.

-In 2012, the business was acquired by an ASX-listed company Ipernica and becoming the primary entity.
+In 2012, the business was acquired by an ASX-listed company Ipernica and became the primary entity.
 Nearmap then moved its headquarters from Perth to Sydney.

+Expansion

 In 2014, the company expanded into the United States market.
 In 2017, Nearmap expanded its capture program and surveyed New Zealand's top 13 most populated cities, including Queenstown.
 The same year, Nearmap expanded its aerial imaging content to provide 3D models of Australia's major capital cities.
-The business now offers Digital Service Model (DSM) and textured mesh data sets for bespoke download.

-In May 2021, EagleView Technologies and Pictometry International accused Nearmap of infringing their patents covering roof estimation technology.
-Nearmap dismissed the patent infringement suit and said the allegations were without merit.
+Private ownership and acquisitions

 In August 2022, private equity firm Thoma Bravo agreed to buy Nearmap for (US$730 million).

+In 2025, Nearmap, backed by Thoma Bravo, bought itel, an insurance technology provider, from GTCR, a private-equity firm.

 Business

 Concept

 Historically, aerial imagery was available mainly to government and large enterprises, as it was quite an expensive and long process.
 First, a surveying company had to be engaged to take photos of a certain area of interest.
 Then, the data would be manually processed and stitched together digitally to create aerial maps.
 Imagery was then delivered on a hard disk.
 The entire process could take months and was repeated once every few years at best.

 Nearmap disrupted this model by creating a patented camera system and software pipeline that enables the company to capture aerial photos, stitch them together into seamless digital maps, and publish the content online within days of capture.
+By capturing images with airplanes (as opposed to with satellites), Nearmap is impacted less by weather and atmospheric obstructions.

 With the cost of capture significantly lower than anything else on the market, Nearmap can update surveys more frequently and at a much lower cost.
-Its subscription model has effectively made high-quality aerial imagery available to a far wider swath of businesses and government organizations.
+Its subscription model has made high-quality aerial imagery more accessible for businesses and government organizations.
 Nearmap captures aerial images frequently, up to six times a year in urban centres, at a resolution of 5.8–7.5 cm per pixel or better.

-By capturing aerial images with airplanes (as opposed to with satellites), Nearmap is able to solve for potential weather or atmospheric obstructions.
-The images are quickly processed and streamed to the cloud in a matter of days, where they are available for viewing and analysis on desktop, tablet, and mobile devices.

-Nearmap provides its high-resolution aerial imagery content as a subscription service to a broad base of customers from diverse industries including construction, engineering, urban planning, insurance, solar, telecom, utilities, and government entities across local, state, and federal agencies.
-Subscribers use Nearmap to remotely inspect locations for better informed planning and monitoring; evaluate properties and infrastructural assets; and understand historical context at their locations of interest.

 Nearmap serves over 11,200 businesses and organisations globally.